 Missouri State University is committed to supporting the welfare of its students, faculty, staff, and visitors.
 Preparing a campus crisis/emergency response plan and allocating resources to respond to possible emergencies is one way in which the University offers this support.
 Please visit Safety and Transportation website for the Missouri State University's Emergency Response Plan and additional information.

-- Emergency Response Procedures: The inside of the University's Employee Quick Reference for Emergency Response Procedures pamphlet outlines actions for individuals to take in responses to emergencies.
-The University's Emergency Response Plan located on the Safety and Transportation website which provides detailed information on emergency response procedures and resources.
+- Emergency Response Procedures: The University's Emergency Response Plan located on the Safety and Transportation website provides detailed information on emergency response procedures and resources.

 - Missouri State Alert System: Information on how to register for the Missouri State Alert System.
 This is the University's mass notification system which uses a variety of methods to contact students, faculty, and staff in the event of an emergency or school closing.

 - Recognizing Distressed Students: From the Counseling Center, this brochure can assist you in identifying a student in distress, what you can do and subsequent procedures.

 The University provides the following emergency and safety training programs for both professional and personal development.
 These programs are provided through joint coordination with Safety and Transportation, the Counseling Center, the Center for Dispute Resolution, Campus Recreation, and the Office of Human Resources.

 - Prepare Training - Respect, Service, and Safety at Work - The focus of the program is to provide faculty and staff with practical approaches to workplace safety issues, information on University resources available for assistance in resolving situations, and an overview of the University's Emergency Response Plan.